ViscousTests/website/content/docs/growing-own-food.md

 ### 12/30/2020

 [Assembled grow system](https://photos.app.goo.gl/GEtHNZCn71pov2b39) and planted two net pots with kale/lettuce seeds.
 The net pots had holes that didn't hold in the small vermiculite particles, so I lined them with a paper towel.
 After planting, I watered them until water was running through without filling the container itself.
 Hopefully they will stay moist enough this way to sprout.
 Otherwise I'll fill the container.

+### 1/5/2021

+Getting sprouts for Kale seeds as of yesterday!
+No activity for lettuce seeds yet.
+Put some in a ziploc bag with a paper towel to try getting activity that way.